-Functionality shared by several social networks, including Facebook and LinkedIn, which allows internet users to recommend content/products/services or demonstrate agreement with commentary.
+Functionality shared by several social networks, which allows internet users to recommend content/products/services or demonstrate agreement with commentary.
 This recommendation is shared with the social network, and also serves to move popular content up in the news feed and search rankings.
+(EASA)